← Back to 史記

 使

 After dwelling for a long time, Li Shaojun died of illness.
 The Son of Heaven thought that he had transformed and gone to immortality, and he sent the Huang Hammer Scribe Kuan Shu to receive his methods.
-They sought Penglai and An Qisheng but could not obtain them, and the strange and circuitous fangshi of Yan and Qi by the sea many moreover came and spoke of god matters.
+They sought Penglai and An Qisheng but could not find them.
+Meanwhile, ever more strange and devious fangshi from the coastal regions of Yan and Qi came forward to speak of divine matters.

 60